rewq/chocolatey-packages/manual/burp-suite-pro-edition/README.md

 Burp is easy to use and intuitive, allowing new users to begin working right away.
 Burp is also highly configurable, and contains numerous powerful features to assist the most experienced testers with their work.

-Burp Suite Free Edition requires the official Java SE Runtime Environment 7 or later.
+Burp Suite Pro Edition requires the official Java SE Runtime Environment 7 or later.